den-materials/api-intro/readme.md

 5. Run `node seed.js` (adds cat data)
 6. Run `node app.js` (starts the API)

+Navigate to the address indicated by the final `node` command's output in your browser.
+You should see something like `Cannot GET /`.
+That's because this API doesn't have a homepage.
+Add `/cats` to the end of the address, and you should see some cats.

-Open Postman, and execute all the requests on the address indicated by the final `node` command above.
+Open Postman, and execute all the requests on the address indicated by the final `node` command's output.
 <!--Need to make this clearer that they will run GET, POST, PUT, and DELETE -->

 <!--We need to change the attributes here to match GA Cat Rescue, so